Skip to main content

 }

-In this example, we use the "VerticalLayout" element to stack the form fields vertically.
+In this example, we use the "HorizontalLayout" element to stack the form fields horizontally.
 Each form field is represented by a "Control" element, and the "scope" property specifies the path to the corresponding field in the JSON Schema.
-This simple UI Schema configuration results in a user interface where the fields "firstName," "lastName," and "email" are displayed vertically, one below the other.
+This simple UI Schema configuration results in a user interface where the fields "firstName," "lastName," and "email" are displayed horizontally side by side.

 By utilizing JSON Forms' elements and configuring the UI Schema effectively, you can create visually appealing and logically organized forms that enhance the overall user experience.